kstenerud/concise-encoding/cbe-specification.md

 A metadata map is a _referring_, _visible_ pseudo-object containing keyed values which are to be associated with the object following the metadata map.

-Metadata is data about the data, which might or might not be of interest to a consumer of the data.
+A metadata map behaves like a [map](#map), except that metadata is data about the data, which might or might not be of interest to a consumer of the data.
 An implementation may choose to pass on or ignore metadata maps depending on the use case.

 **Note:** Metadata can refer to other metadata (meta-metadata).